 In the latter model it is postulated that the active part of swimmers releases both anions and cations.
+Such swimmers will be referred to as those of second type (or Type II).
+The examples are photochemical motors propulsing by dissolution of $\textrm{AgCl}$~\cite{zhou2018photochemically}, biocatalytic motors that propel by enzyme-enhanced decomposition of organic compounds~\cite{hermanova2020biocatalytic} and more.
 Provided surface fluxes of anions and cations are equal, these particles do not produce an excess charge in the solution (see Fig.\ref{fig:types}(c)).
-Thanks to unequal diffusivities of anions and cations, in this case, a charge imbalance can also arise.
+Thanks to unequal diffusivities of anions and cations, a charge imbalance can also arise in this case.
 As a result, an electric field can be induced both in the EDL and even at distances of the order of particle size $a$.
-The second type (or Type II) of swimmers is much less theoretically understood, but drawn much attention recently, mostly due to rapid development of enzyme motors~\cite{hermanova2020biocatalytic,salinas2022recent}.
-Unlike bimetallic rods, enzyme motors use bio-compatible organic compounds as ``fuel''~\cite{patino2018fundamental}, which makes them quite attractive for various biomedical applications.
+This second type of swimmers is much less theoretically understood, but has drawn much attention recently, mostly due to rapid development of enzyme motors~\cite{hermanova2020biocatalytic,salinas2022recent}.
+Unlike bimetallic rods, enzyme motors use bio-compatible ``fuel''~\cite{patino2018fundamental}, which makes them quite attractive for various biomedical applications.

 We stress that the swimmers of the first type are often termed self-electrophoretic~\cite{moran2017phoretic,peng2022generic}, although it is by no means obvious that a diffusio-phoretic contribution to a propulsion velocity can be ignored.
-By contrast, the swimmers of the second type are often referred to as self-diffusiophoretic~\cite{peng2022generic,zhou2018}, by ignoring that an electrophoretic contribution to their motion is neither negligible nor absent.
+By contrast, the swimmers of the second type are often referred to as self-diffusiophoretic~\cite{peng2022generic,zhou2018photochemically}, by ignoring that an electrophoretic contribution to their motion is neither negligible nor absent.
 Already at this point it makes sense to argue that both types of swimmers should be termed self-phoretic since electrophoretic and diffusio-phoretic contributions to their propulsion velocities must always be considered.
 We shall return to this issue later.